 Active groups of seniors aged 50+ who come together across diverse communities to increase their physical and social activity by contributing to communities and shared learning.

 Financially Savvy Seniors (“FSS”) has as its’ main objective expanding awareness of elder abuse, with a particular focus on financial abuse.
+In response to COVID-19, Sesheme is offering workshops, resources, and support for seniors via our Seniors Pandemic Relief Program.

 Provides vulnerable children and youth with much needed backpacks and grade level appropriate school supplies